armory3d/armory_docs/getting_started/tanks.md

 ![](/getting_started/img/tanks/1.jpg)

 Red tank acts as a player 1.
 We allow both keyboard and gamepad controls, but hard-code the actual keys used for simplicity.
 In a **Player1Controls** tree, the left key on keyboard or gamepad is set to send an event named **'turn_left'**.
-Later on, we use Send Global Event (It is renamed, Send Global Event is not same as Send Event, So use Send Global Event) to rotate the player controlled tank.
+Later on, we use this event to rotate the player controlled tank.

 ![](/getting_started/img/tanks/2.jpg)